keu/docs/astro/astro-support.md

 - [Astronomer Forum](https://forum.astronomer.io)
 - [Airflow Guides](https://docs.astronomer.io/learn/)

-If you're experiencing an issue or have a question that requires Astronomer expertise, or if you want to [modify a cluster configuration](modify-cluster.md), use one of the following methods to contact Astronomer support:
+If you're experiencing an issue or have a question that requires Astronomer expertise, use one of the following methods to contact Astronomer support:

 - Submit a support request in the [Cloud UI](https://cloud.astronomer.io/support).
 - Submit a support request on the [Astronomer support portal](https://support.astronomer.io/hc/en-us).